Trump, Putin and Erdogan: the three men upending global diplomacy

 But even on this Trump is a disruptor.

-He has talked Merkel down so much -- criticizing her refugee policy and slamming German car sales to the US -- that she has decided to let his German critics be heard by holding the G20 in a city center building that can and likely will be surrounded by protestors.
+He has talked Merkel down so much, criticizing her refugee policy and slamming German car sales to the US.
+With Merkel's decision to hold the G20 in a city center building that can be targeted by protestors, Trumps German critics will likely be heard.

 Suffice to say, rarely in the field of recent global diplomacy have so many relied on so few for so much.